 Carnelian is an excellent stone for creating a protective shield against negativity.
-It is also known to be a wonderful touch stone for artists and to enhance creativity for all.
-Calling on Carnelian for its incredible healing powers is nothing new.
+It is also known to be a wonderful touch stone for artists, enhancing creativity.

 Carnelian is mined in the USA, South Africa, Brazil, Uruguay, Botswana, Madagascar, Germany, Slovakia, Scotland, and the UK.